jcoliz/NuxtIdentity/playground/local/README.md

 #### Understanding Subscriptions

-A subscription represents access to a specific feature or service, with status tracking:
+In this example, a subscription represents access to a specific feature or service, with status tracking:
 ```json
 {
   "id": 1,